make-software/how-to-casperlabs/docs/user-guides/Undelegating-CSPR-Stake.md

 ## What You'll Need

-A compatible wallet with a balance of at least 2.5 CSPR: [CasperLabs's Signer](https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce).
+A compatible wallet with a balance of at least 2.5 CSPR: [Casper Signer](https://chrome.google.com/webstore/detail/casperlabs-signer/djhndpllfiibmcdbnmaaahkhchcoijce).
 More wallets, including Ledger, are planned for the future.

 ## The Basics